matthewcrews/FSharpPerformance/TopologicalSort/README.md

 ## Profiling

-To profile one methods you will need to build the
+To profile a specific method, you can use the following command.

 `dotnet run -c Release --task profile --method <Method>  --iterations <Iterations>`

 The value for `<Method>` corresponds to which version of Topological Sort you want to profile.
 Valid inputs are `V01` through `V10`.

 `<Iterations>` is the number of times you want the method to be called.
-You want the number to be high enough that performance is indicative of real-world usage.
+You want the number to be high enough that the performance is indicative of real-world usage.
 Ideally you want the method to be called enough that the JIT fully optimizes the code.
-I target at least 5 seconds as a minimum baseline.
+I target at least 5 seconds as a baseline.
 I would start with 1,000 iterations and increase by 10x until you get a reasonable amount of runtime.